Court Rules

 Remedy

-Disney must pay $2.75 million in civil penalties and implement opt-out methods that fully stop the sale or sharing of consumers' personal information across all devices and streaming services linked to their accounts, as per a permanent injunction.
+Disney must pay $2.75 million in civil penalties.
+The company is also required to implement opt-out methods that fully stop the sale or sharing of consumers’ personal information across all devices and streaming services associated with their accounts, ensuring opt-out requests are applied universally rather than limited to specific devices, services, or third-party ad platforms.
+The settlement is formalized via a final judgment and permanent injunction.

 Laws Cited